American Music Awards 2017: What to know

 Who will be performing at the show?

-Ross, Selena Gomez, and Christina Aguilera are currently the confirmed musicians set to peform.
+Christina Aguilera, Kelly Clarkson, Selena Gomez, Demi Lovato, Diana Ross and K-pop band BTS are currently the confirmed musicians set to peform.

-Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston planned, the AMAs said.
+Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston and music from "The Bodyguard" planned, the AMAs said.

 Who is nominated for Artist of the Year?